Sampling effects and measurement overlap can bias the inference of neuronal avalanches: Discussion

 With our results on sampling effects, we can revisit the previous literature on neuronal avalanches.
-In the model, we found that coarse-sampling clouds the differences between subcritical, reverberating, and critical dynamics: The avalanche distributions always resemble power laws (Fig.~\ref{fig:sampling}).
-Because of this ambiguity, the power-law distributions obtained ubiquitously from LFP, EEG, MEG and BOLD activity should be taken as evidence of neuronal activity with spatio-temporal correlations \Dash but not necessarily of criticality proper; the coarse-sampling hinders such a precise classification.
+In Ref.~\cite{Ribeiro2014} Ribeiro and colleagues show that \enquote{undersampling} biases avalanche distributions near criticality.
+In this case, undersampling was modeled by electrodes picking up a variable number of closest neurons.
+Here, we separated the effect of sub-sampling (electrodes cannot record all neurons) from coarse-sampling (electrodes record multiple neurons with distance-dependent contributions) and can add to previous results: In our model, we found that coarse-sampling clouds the differences between subcritical, reverberating, and critical dynamics; \changedd{for $\gamma=1$}, the avalanche distributions always resemble power laws \changedd{(Fig~\ref{fig:main_electrode_contrib})}.
+Because of this ambiguity, the power-law distributions obtained ubiquitously from LFP, EEG, MEG and BOLD activity should be taken as evidence of neuronal activity with spatio-temporal correlations \Dash but not necessarily of criticality proper; the coarse-sampling might hinder such a precise classification.
+In this regard, the interpretation of results from calcium imaging (which has a lower temporal resolution than electrode recordings) remains open (cf.~Table~\ref{tab:ch2_experiments} for an overview).

-In contrast, a more precise classification is possible under sub-sampling.
+In contrast, a more precise classification seems possible when using spikes.
 If power-law distributions are observed from (sub-sampled) spiking activity, they do point to critical dynamics.
 For spiking activity, we even have mathematical tools to infer the precise underlying state in a sub-sampling-invariant manner that does not rely on avalanche distributions~\cite{Wilting2018, Wilting2019}.
-Having said so, not all spike recordings point to critical dynamics: While in vitro recordings typically do produce power-law distributions~\cite{Levina2017,Tetzlaff2010a,Friedman2012,Pasquale2008}, recordings from awake animals do not~\cite{Priesemann2014,Hahn2010a,Ribeiro2010,Dehghani2012}.
-Together, these results suggest that in vitro systems self-organize towards criticality, whereas the cortex of awake animals (and humans) operates \textit{near criticality} \Dash in a slightly subcritical, reverberating \textit{regime}.
+However, not all spike recordings point to critical dynamics: Whereas in vitro recordings typically do produce power-law distributions~\cite{Levina2017,Tetzlaff2010a,Friedman2012,Pasquale2008}, extracellular spike recordings from awake animals typically do not~\cite{Priesemann2014,Hahn2010a,Ribeiro2010,Dehghani2012}.